Versha111/chatbot/README.md

 ## Usage

-The Llama2 Medical Bot can be used for answering medical-related queries.
+The Llama2 Bot can be used for answering medical-related queries.
 To use the bot, you can follow these steps:

 1. Start the bot by running your application or using the provided Python script.

-2. Send a medical-related query to the bot.
+2. Send a Pdf-related query to the bot.

 3. The bot will provide a response based on the information available in its database.